- >Ask CryptoVantage: Why Do I Need a Crypto Wallet?

 When we talk about Bitcoin ownership we really just mean that you have access to a secret number, commonly known as a private key, that can be used to mathematically prove that you have control of said Bitcoin.

-Receiving bitcoins, and subsequently sending or storing them, involves mathematical steps that involve the private keys.
+Receiving bitcoins, and subsequently sending or storing them, involves mathematical steps that involve the private keys interacting with the blockchain.
 These steps are complicated with lots of room for error, so we use Bitcoin wallets to manage the keys in the background, which makes it easier and safer for users to receive, send, and store their bitcoins.

 This article explains how Bitcoin transactions actually work and breaks down why we use Bitcoin wallets to manage our private keys and transactions, and describes the common types of wallets.
 For even more information check out our guide to the best cryptocurrency wallets.

 What is a Bitcoin Transaction?

 A Bitcoin transaction is the transfer of coin ownership from one person to another.
 Transactions contain two types of information: inputs and outputs.
 A transaction input is where the sender uses their private key to prove ownership of an existing coin, allowing them to spend the coin.
 A transaction output is where the sender creates a new coin and locks its ownership to whoever possesses a separate private key.
 Single transactions may contain many inputs and outputs.
 All Bitcoin transactions are stored on the blockchain (which is similar to an online ledger).